cwangjiang/Takens_protein/README.md

 ## 1_dMaps

-to transfer .pdb to .gro file:
+- To transfer .pdb to .gro file:
 ```bash
 editconf -f trajectory_all_stride1.pdb -o traj_pbc.gro
 ```
 This will generate traj_pbc.gro

-Use clean_data.cpp to clean .gro file, making it more structured:
+- Use clean_data.cpp to clean .gro file, making it more structured:
 ```bash
 g++ clean_data.cpp -o cleandata.out